The 21 Best Horror Movies to Look Forward to in 2025

 After successes dabbling in horror of a psychological (The Blackcoat’s Daughter, 2015), gothic (I Am the Pretty Thing That Lives in the House, 2017), and more recently a more crime-oriented (Longlegs, 2024) flavour, Perkins takes on Stephen King with an adaptation of the Master of Horror’s short story “The Monkey”, from his collection Skeleton Crew.

 “The Monkey” tells the story of John, whose family acquires a wind-up monkey toy at a local store.
 The monkey, which has cymbals that clash together when wound up, seems harmless at first but soon becomes a source of terror.
 John quickly realizes that the monkey has a dark power: it is capable of causing tragic and deadly events.
 Every time the monkey is wound up, something horrible happens to someone in his life.
 The story dabbles in several weighty themes – fate, death, guilt, the past, the unexpected and inexorable power of objects – and, to clarify, the trailer looks AMAZING.
-With heavy hitters like Theo James and Elijah Wood heading up the cast and a director at the top of his game in terms of confidence and quality, this will be one of the – perhaps even the – horror films of the year.
+With heavy hitters like Theo James and Elijah Wood heading up the cast and a director at the top of his game in terms of confidence and quality, The Monkey is a wild, bloody movie that balances horror and comedy with skill.

 Though they aren’t all hits, Blumhouse Studios has been one of modern horror’s driving forces, and they’re back in 2025 with the prosaic – yet ominous – title “The Woman in the Yard”.
 Details are thin on the ground for this one.
 Most synopses online simply read: “A woman in black appears on a family's front lawn and delivers a chilling warning.
 No one knows where she came from, what she wants, or when she will leave.”
 Oooh.